danielabrozzoni/bitcoin-notes/p2p/addr.md

 When nodes self-announce, they do so with the current node time as the timestamp.

 Nodes often slightly change the timestamps of the addrs received before saving them:
 - When receiving an ADDR message, if the timestamp is less than 1000000000s or more than current_time + 10 minutes, we change the timestamp to be current time minus 5 days.
-(I suppose) it's because we don't want to save obviously invalid timestamps, so we change it to have a reasonable timestamp, old enough that it won't get relayed to peers (>10 minutes), but fresh enough that it won't get terrible for at least another 25 days
+  - (I suppose) it's because we don't want to save obviously invalid timestamps, so we change it to have a reasonable timestamp, old enough that it won't get relayed to peers (>10 minutes), but fresh enough that it won't get terrible for at least another 25 days
 - When receiving an address from a seed, we give it a timestamp of between one and two weeks ago (`ConvertSeeds`)
 - When receiving an address from a dns node, we give it a random timestamp between three and seven days old (net.cpp, L2340, after "Loading addresses from DNS seed")
 - When we add an address to the addrman or update its timestamp, we remove a time_penalty from the timestamp.
 The time_penalty is 0 if the address comes from a self announcement, otherwise, it's 2h (net_processing:3874).
-I suppose the 2h time_penalty is to take into account all the time the address traveled around the network before reaching us (?)
+  - I suppose the 2h time_penalty is to take into account all the time the address traveled around the network before reaching us (?)

 Nodes also routinely update the addresses timestamps in their addrman:
 - When we connect to a node, we update its `nTime` if our is older than 20min (`AddrManImpl::Connected_`)
 - When `AddrManImpl::AddSingle` is called
-- If the address is already in the addrman: if the address timestamp is older than update_interval (1h for currently online nodes, 24h otherwise), we update it (maybe with time_penalty, as specified above)
+- If the address is already in the addrman: if the address timestamp is older than `update_interval` (1h for currently online nodes, 24h otherwise), we update it (maybe with `time_penalty`, as specified above)
-- If the address is not in the addrman: insert it, maybe manipulate the timestamp with time_penalty
+- If the address is not in the addrman: insert it, maybe manipulate the timestamp with `time_penalty`

 ## Timestamps lifecycle